phonchi/Computational-CryoET/README.md

 ## Introduction
 * [Cryo-ET 101](https://cryoem101.org/) - Deomnstrate the principles of cryo-ET using a media-rich approach with videos, animations, interactive simulation.
+* [Computational methods for in situ structural studies with cryogenic electron tomography](https://www.frontiersin.org/articles/10.3389/fcimb.2023.1135013/full) - A review focus on computational methods.
 * [The promise and the challenges of cryo-electron tomography](https://febs.onlinelibrary.wiley.com/doi/full/10.1002/1873-3468.13948) - A great review to start with.
 * [Toward high-resolution in situ structural biology with cryo-electron tomography and subtomogram averaging](https://www.sciencedirect.com/science/article/pii/S0959440X18301738?via%3Dihub)
 * [Current data processing strategies for cryo-electron tomography and subtomogram averaging](https://portlandpress.com/biochemj/article/478/10/1827/228677/Current-data-processing-strategies-for-cryo)